-Production from the Shelley Field ceased in 2010, and as part of the decommissioning programme a wide range of subsea materials were brought ashore for processing and recycling.
+Production from the Shelley Field ceased in 2010, and as part of the decommissioning programme a wide range of subsea materials were brought onshore for processing and recycling.

-John Lawrie Group worked closely with the client and appointed offshore recovery contractor from an early stage, and the entire project was carried out as four campaigns.
-Each shipment of materials was landed at different ports – Aberdeen, Peterhead, Montrose and Invergordon – all of which are in close proximity to John Lawrie Group’s metal recycling facilities.
+We worked closely with our client, appointing an offshore recovery contractor at an early stage, and the entire project was carried out as four separate campaigns.
+Each shipment of materials was landed at different ports – Aberdeen, Peterhead, Montrose and Invergordon – all of which are in close proximity to our own metal recycling facilities.

 The subsea materials included manifold roof panels, concrete ballast blocks, plastic coated steel pipe, concrete mattresses, general scrap, umbilicals and a large steel production structure.
-Oversized items were downsized at the quayside before being transported to the nearest John Lawrie Group facility for recycling.
+Oversized items were downsized at the quayside before being transported to our nearest facility for recycling.